Project: Dupplin Solar Farm

 About the project

-- Approximately 195,000 solar panels will be sensitively spread across the site.
+- Approximately 128,688 solar panels will be sensitively spread across the site.
 They will sit around 2.5 feet off the ground, facing south at an angle of up to 20°.

-- The project will generate enough energy to power over 35,000 homes per year.
+- The project will generate enough energy to power over 40,000 homes per year.
 The development will supply power directly into the grid via an underground cable to the Burghmuir substation, Perth.

 - A community benefit package will be available for locals to spend according to their own priorities, throughout the lifespan of the project.

-- Dupplin Solar and BESS Farm is developed by BLC Energy and owned by TRIO Power Limited.
+- Dupplin Solar Farm is developed by BLC Energy and owned by TRIO Power Limited.
 TRIO is backed by the Octopus Renewable Infrastructure Trust (ORIT), a fund managed by Octopus Energy Generation (OEGEN).
 OEGEN is one of the largest renewable energy investors in Europe, managing more than 230 large-scale green energy projects with a combined capacity of 3.25 GW.

 Community benefit

-The Dupplin Solar and BESS Farm will work with the local community council to establish how the communities local to the project wish to manage this benefit fund.
+The Dupplin Solar Farm will work with the local community council to establish how the communities local to the project wish to manage this benefit fund.
 BLC Energy and ORIT would like to offer £500 MW per annum split into 2 funds.
 One to support local projects, one to be given as grants to local households struggling with cost of living increases, loss of winter fuel payment etc. This equates to £48,750 per annum.

 To find out more about how community benefits can be managed please visit: https://localenergy.scot/community-benefits-toolkit/